This Body Part Ages Faster Than the Rest of You

 The thought of aging is a major stress factor for many people, perhaps even more so than the physical act of aging.
 If you are one of those people, brace yourself.

-This happens because of a relativity theory that Einstein developed and scientists later proved: The rate at which time moves depends on how fast you’re moving and how close you are to a gravitational field.
+This happens because of a relativity theory developed by Einstein: The rate at which time moves depends on how fast you’re moving, and how close you are to a gravitational field.
 For example, clocks at higher elevations run slightly faster than those at sea level.
-Here are 12 signs your brain is aging faster than you are.

 Researchers at the National Institute of Standards and Technology (NIST) wanted to test that theory on an even smaller scale at just a one-foot difference.
 They used atomic clocks that “tick” as a single aluminum ion vibrates between two energy levels over one million billion times per second.
 When they raised one clock one-third of a meter (about one foot) above the other, the higher one ran at a slightly faster rate because it experienced a smaller gravitational force.